 Later, it did become a real life health issue as we had digressed back into bad habits.
 I started seeing changes in my children and self that were not good.
-It would take many blog posts to share that with you and some of that information you can find at my blog CountingAllJoy.com.

 The money saved by not needing prescriptions and surgery’s is huge.
 The money invested in our healthy choices is priceless.

 Am I perfect?
 No, I find that I can still revert to my old, old habits.
 What happens?
 We get busy and we start eating out or buying processed foods again, our food bill always goes up and our health usually declines.